Charzard4261/DBD-ResourcePackManager/README.md

 - (Coming Soon) Killer Offerings
 - (Coming Soon) Killer Emblems

 It works on a layer system, meaning anything set below will overwrite whatever you set above.
-If you want to run a pack for everything, but use another's killer portraits and yet another's item addons, you can do it easily!
+If you want to run a pack for everything but use a different one for killer portraits and yet another for item addons, you can do it easily!

 A preview of the Icons is shown alongside these controls, allowing you to immediately see how everything looks when put together.